Copyright © University of Cambridge. All rights reserved.

 problem, the halves must look identical to each other.

-It may be useful for the pupils to have a sheet of shapes.
+It may be useful for the pupils to have this sheet of the shapes.
 Alternatively, they could use a pegboard or geoboard to try out their ideas.

 In the plenary, you could focus on how they know the two parts they have created are definitely identical halves.
 This might involve children describing turning one part so that it fits on top of the other and some learners might want to practically do this by cutting out the two parts of each shape.